ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onViewingRestrictionsChanged*

-This event is triggered whenever the Viewing Restrictions settings are updated.
-Viewing Restrictions are used to control access to content based on specific criteria, such as ratings or other defined rules.
-This event ensures users are notified when these settings change, allowing them to stay informed about any updates to content accessibility.
+This event is triggered whenever the viewing restrictions for content are updated.
+Viewing restrictions are settings that control access to certain types of content based on criteria such as age ratings, parental controls, or other limitations.
+This event ensures that users are notified when these restrictions are changed, allowing them to stay informed about updates to their content access settings.

 ### Related Functions
-[setViewingRestrictions](#setViewingRestrictions) : This function updates the Viewing Restrictions settings, which directly triggers the event when changes are made.
+[setViewingRestrictions](#setViewingRestrictions) : This function updates the viewing restrictions, which directly triggers the `onViewingRestrictionsChanged` event to notify users of the change.

-[getViewingRestrictions](#getViewingRestrictions) : This function retrieves the current Viewing Restrictions settings, which may reflect changes that triggered the event.
+[getViewingRestrictions](#getViewingRestrictions) : This function retrieves the current viewing restrictions, which may be used to confirm or display the updated settings after the event is triggered.

 ### Parameters